-Why Internal controls are important for small businesses to prevent Fraud?
+Why Internal controls are important to prevent Fraud?

 Internal controls are divided into three types, preventative and detective controls, and corrective internal controls.